Book cover

 }

-grant = student.getGrant();
+double grant = student.getGrant();

 9.3 Refactoring Practice

 Tests, particularly unit tests, play an important role in design because they facilitate refactoring.
-Without a test suite, its dangerous to make major structural changes to a system. […] As a result, developers avoid refactoring in a system without good test suites; they try to minimize the number of code changes for each new feature or bug fix, which means that complexity accumulates and design mistakes don’t get corrected.
+Without a test suite, it’s dangerous to make major structural changes to a system. […] As a result, developers avoid refactoring in a system without good test suites; they try to minimize the number of code changes for each new feature or bug fix, which means that complexity accumulates and design mistakes don’t get corrected.

 For each desired change, make the change easy (warning: this may be hard), then make the easy change.